 For the default location of your PST file, see Outlook File Locations below.

-- Change Backup Will Run to Between specified times and select a time window when Outlook is usually closed.
+- Select a time window when Outlook is usually closed.

 - Wait for the new backup set to back up completely.

 - Change the file selection of your other backup set to exclude the PST file.

 Solution 2: Back up copy of PST file